flocela/Neighborly/README.md

 ## Run The Tests

+Tests can be found in the [tests](tests) directory.
 In the build folder type
 ```sh
 ./RunTests
 ```